azurenity/traingo/plan.md

 1. create a git hub repo for the project
 2. find a way to map the mrt map in code
+- enum (diff py file), linked list, graph

-## For Enum method, you can initalise a enum by using:
+a) For Enum method, you can initalise a enum by using:

 import Enum
 class Season(Enum):
     Pasir_ris = EW1
     Tampines = EW2
     .....
+! define in caps

-## for enums, useful functions include:
+! for enums, useful functions include:

 Use enums if theres a fixed set of options (eg: on/off)